Feyerabend/ABC80/cas/README.md

     blocks = re.split('0{256}' + sync + sync + sync + stx, content)
 ```

+What remains are the data itself of 256 bytes, 1 byte ETX and checksum in 2
+bytes.
+As the checksum is derived from all of this as an addition, it can be
-Then the checksum can be used to control if the data was correctly transferred.
+used to control if the data was correctly transferred.

 There are two variants to the blocks: *name* and *data* block.

-The name block
-is simple, name of maximum 8 characters and an extension of the characters
+The name block is simple, a name (namn) of maximum 8 characters and an
-(or bytes in the case of 8-bit computers).
+extension of the characters (or bytes in the case of 8-bit computers).
+It has a small header of 3 FFh.

+The data block has one byte of zeros, then 2 bytes of binary block number,
+and the rest of 253 bytes are user data.

 ![Blocks](../assets/images/blk.png)